lindhor/geoportal-server-catalog-wiki/Other-Configurations-For-Geoportal.md

   ### To show custom links
   (available from 2.6.1)
-This option enable custom links (e.g. thumbnail, project metadata, granules, ftp_download, http_download, etc.) to be shown separately for iso metadata instead of just one "links" in search results
+This option enable custom links (e.g. thumbnail, project metadata, granules, ftp_download, http_download, etc.) to be shown separatelyinstead of just one "links" in search results for iso metadata

  * Open geoportal\app\context\app-config.js
  * Set the following parameter to desired value: